G-EDM/G-RBLevo/documentation.md

         Only used for possible forward motion. if a forward motion is indicated it will collect this number of samples more to confirm it before each forward step.

     # FullRangeAVG size
         Slow AVG/Full range AVG/ fAVG size.
-Numbe rof samples use to calculate the slow average.
+Number of samples use to calculate the slow average.
 Shwon as the small line left in the scope.
 Turns red if above the treshhold.

     # fAVG treshhold
         If the slow average moves above this treshhold it will trigger a retraction.